lingui/js-lingui/website/docs/releases/migration-5.md

 TBD

-## React and Js Macros was split to separate packages
+## React and JS Macros were split to separate packages

-The current Lingui macro is tightly coupled with React, which poses problems for developers using Lingui with vanilla JavaScript or other frameworks such as Vue.
+The previous Lingui macro was tightly coupled with React, which posed problems for developers using Lingui with vanilla JavaScript or other frameworks such as Vue.

 The macro package has been split into two separate entrypoints from existing packages: